-Many describe one-to-one dyads or co-meditation as an opportunity to reconnect with the power of presence and their deepest wisdom.
+Many describe one-to-one dyads or co-meditation as an opportunity to reconnect with the power of presence and our deepest wisdom or intuition.
 Unlike in solitary meditation, this experience is supportively facilitated as space is held for exploration.
-No ‘fixing’ or self-improvement is needed.
-Each participant discovers their own insights.
+No ‘fixing’ or self-improvement is required.
+Some also think of dyads as a form of mentoring in which each participant discovers their own insights.
 Open to those with and without prior experience.

 “Thank you for the dyad.
 It was fantastic and revelatory … reassuring, too.” – AL

 ”I found the Dyad really transformative.
 Instead of plunging straight into a traditional meditation practice, I discovered the richness of staying with the sensations in the body.
 Having Carol objectively read back what I’d noticed was also incredibly powerful in helping me maintain focus and adding validity to the experience.
 The most powerful part of the practice for me was holding opposing sensations simultaneously within the body – I found this extremely liberating” – Vicki

 Please contact Carol to learn more or to make a booking.